oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    When the application is invoked, it should contain an output string like `Hello World!
 This is version 'v2' of the mii-sample JSP web-app.`.

-   Send a web application request to the Ingress controller:
+   Send a web application request to the ingress controller:

    ```
    $ curl -s -S -m 10 -H 'host: sample-domain1-cluster-cluster-1.mii-sample.org' \